Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 The Flash Memory cells used in SSDs have limited P/E (Program/Erase) Cycles.
-Each time the data is written to an SSD memory cell, it degrades it slightly.
+Each time data is written to an SSD memory cell, it degrades the cell slightly.
 So, a cell can be written a limited number of times.
-Once these P/E cycles have been reached, your SSD will no longer be reliable for data storage.
+Once these P/E cycles have reached their limit, your SSD will no longer be reliable for data storage.
 But, how long does a drive last under different types of loads?
 We will discuss this topic in the article.

 Each SSD comes with its TBW (Terabytes Written), which is one of the few parameters we can use to estimate the remaining life of an SSD.
 Within the warranty period of an SSD, this TBW number can be considered a benchmark of how much data can be written to our drive.
 These numbers are generally huge and are hardly surpassed by an average user.
 However, this can indicate how resilient your SSD is.
-However, to provide some numbers, we’ll need to examine studies, as there are many types of SSDs with different configurations.
-There are numerous brands with their own manufacturing methods.
-So, it isn’t easy for anyone to tell you the absolute SSD life expectancy.
+To gain insight into SSD life expectancy, it is necessary to examine relevant studies, as SSDs come in various types and configurations.
+Additionally, numerous brands use their own manufacturing methods.
+Due to this variation, it is challenging for anyone to specify an absolute lifespan for SSDs.

-However, the life expectancy of an SSD typically ranges from 5 to 10 years, depending on several factors, including usage patterns, technology, and drive type.
-Keep in mind that these aren’t absolute numbers, and there are several caveats to consider.
+However, the life expectancy of an SSD typically ranges from 5 to 10 years, depending on several factors, including usage patterns, technology, ambient temperature, and the type of drive.
+Please note that these aren’t absolute numbers, and several caveats should be considered.
 Let’s discuss.

 Factors Deciding SSD’s Life Expectancy

-The 4 main factors that determine an SSD’s life expectancy are.
+The four main factors that determine an SSD’s life expectancy are.

 1. NAND Flash Type